Skip to main content

 Uses for Crinecerfont

-Crinecerfont is indicated as adjunctive treatment to glucocorticoid replacement to control androgens in adults and pediatric patients 4 years of age and older with classic congenital adrenal hyperplasia (CAH).
+Adjunctive therapy to glucocorticoid replacement to control androgens in adults and pediatric patients ≥4 years of age with classic congenital adrenal hyperplasia (CAH).
+Designated an orphan drug by FDA for treatment of CAH.

 Crinecerfont Dosage and Administration